biomodsquad/biomodsquad.github.io/index.md

 {% capture text %}

-Our projects are often aimed at bridging the molecular and systems scales to gain mesoscale understanding of health and disease.
+Our published work has been aimed at both developing comptuational tools for machine learning and optimization and application specific models in the areas of Immunology, Cancer Biology, and Computational Drug Design.
 (Painting by David S. Goodsell)

 {%
   include button.html
-  link="projects"
+  link="publications"
-  text="Browse our projects"
+  text="Browse our publications"
   icon="fa-solid fa-arrow-right"
   flip=true
   style="bare"